Gbemiga97/IAM_Portfolio/EntraID-SCIM-Provisioning-Integration/Outcome&Lessons Learned.md

 - **SSO Integration**: Set up SAML-based SSO, allowing users to sign in to Slack via Entra ID.
 Tested login with the test user, achieving seamless authentication after fixing configuration mismatches.

-- **Monitoring**: Exported provisioning logs from Entra ID and analyzed them (via portal or PowerShell script) to confirm successful operations and identify any attribute mismatches.
+- **Monitoring**: Exported provisioning logs from Entra ID and analyzed them to confirm successful operations and identify any attribute mismatches.

-Overall, the integration automated user lifecycle management, reducing manual admin tasks and enhancing security through centralized control.
+Overall, the integration automates user lifecycle management, reducing manual admin tasks and enhancing security through centralized control.

 ## Lessons Learned
 - **Licensing Requirements**: Discovered that Entra ID P1 or Governance licenses are essential for per-user provisioning.
 Assigning these in the Microsoft 365 admin center enabled SCIM sync for test users—without it, provisioning wouldn't trigger, impacting SSO tests.